slopey112/USACO/README.md

 The following are tables filled with all my solutions to USACO problems, grouped by division and sorted chronologically.
 To clarify, all of the below problems have been full-solved with the respective solutions.

 ### Bronze
-Problem Date   | Problem Name                       | Solution Notes :------------: | :-----------:                      | :---------------:
+Problem Date   | Problem ID                         | Solution Notes :------------: | :-----------:                      | :---------------:
 Dec 2015       | [paint](/src/paint.java)           | Simulation
 Dec 2015       | [speeding](/src/speeding.java)     | Simulation